idvorkin/idvorkin.github.io/_d/anxiety.md

 1. Detection, as it's a sub concious process that happens
 2. Remind ourselves of the larger time dimension and then many aspects of our lives.

+#### Caring vs Mattering

+When something happens, we have an unconscious emotional response.
+The intensity of this response is a subjective experience, how much we care.
+(Sometimes through conditioning, we have emotional triggers which make us care highly and become hyper sensitive to the stimulus)

+The objective analog to caring is how much it matters.
+To maintain consistency your brain automatically assumes how much something matters is the same as how much you care.
+For example:

+_Imagine you are parking, and someone takes your spot.
+You have an intense emotional reaction, you care deeply, and react like this matters deeply.
+However, from an objective stand point, the total cost is likely low minutes of impact._

+Even though mattering is objective, it needs to be "measured" in a system, which (like perspective) has a time dimension, and an amount of other things to take into account perspective.
+For example:

+For example, imagine your kid doesn't want to go to bed on time, and they push back to you saying go to bed with no, it doesn't matter.
+In the span of 4 hours, it matters as it damages the relationship and frustrates the relationship.
+In the span of 20 years, it's irrelevant.
+In the context of all the bond a parent and child have it's also irrelevant.
+(There's perhaps a subtlety here for discipline and habit building)

+**Caring and mattering for others**

+Speaking of the mind assuming caring and mattering are equivalent, think about a time someone you really trust and respect (spouses are a great example) tells you thing that's causing you a deep emotional response doesn't matter.
+This usually makes it much worse not better.

+**The gentle act of helping others assess how much things matter**

+1. Acknowledge how they're feeling.
+It's very real.
+1. Assume their assessment is correct, and seek to understand it.
+1. Ask permission to discuss understanding how and why they care.
+1. Listen to why they are feeling strongly, it's essential you understand (Habit 5 - Seek First to understand)

+Depending on the depth of the relationship and the reaction so far, it might be a good time to stop, or a good time to continue.
+If continue

+1. Ask permission to ask questions to clarify how much it matters.
+1. Use the non threatening 3 W's (but not Why/How).
+   1. When - What time range
+   1. Who - Who will be most impacted
+   1. Where - What parts of "all properties" will be effected.

 ### Detection

 - Poor sleep